aholowko/intellij-tapestry4/README.md

 * Proper OGNL parsing
 * Use IDEAs stub-index to include the *.jwc files for partner-file search
-* Autocompletion on ognl expressions in the template
+* Proper Autocompletion on ognl expressions in the template
 * LineMarker References from java-code to its usages in templates

 ## License